Pierre-Olivier Gourinchas: IMF

+In October 2023, Gourinchas advised central banks to keep monetary policy tightened as despite some decreases in late 2023, the risks from inflation to the health of economies remained high.

+In January 2024, he issued an updated IMF World Economic Outlook in which he described projected global economic growth and the status of inflation.
+He has stated that US economic growth, fiscal stimulus in China and risks from wars are relevant in IMF forecasting.

 Research

 Pierre-Olivier Gourinchas' research interests include consumption, precautionary savings, credit expansions, the forward premium anomaly, exchange rates and labour markets.
 According to IDEAS/RePEc, Gourinchas belongs to the top 2% of economists as ranked by research output.